EmergenceAI/embodied-drone-agents/README.md

    Fly to coordinates 10, 8, 6.
 Then, fly to the origin.

 3. **Complex Multi-Step Tasks:**
-   Fly up, to the left, to the right, and then in a circle
+   Fly up, to the left, to the right, and then in a circle.

 ## Contributing